-Dr. Kuklok meets and exceed these modern standards.
-He is trained, skilled and uniquely qualified to manage and treat facial trauma.
-Dr. Kuklok is on staff at local hospitals and experienced with treating emergency facial injuries, which include the following conditions:
+Dr. Kuklok meets and exceeds these modern standards.
+They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
+They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations

 - Intraoral lacerations

 - Fractured facial bones (cheek, nose, or eye socket)